LoginRadius/engineering-portal/content/identity/what-is-privileged-access-management/index.md

 title: "A Comprehensive Guide to Privileged Access Management (PAM)"
 date: "2021-08-26"
 coverImage: "what-is-privileged-access-management-cover.jpg"
-tags: ["data security","identity management","mfa"]
+tags: ["data security","Privileged Access Management","cx"]
 author: "Bhavya Tugnawat"
 description: "Privileged access management—finding the right balance between security and convenience.
 This blog explains why PAM matters, highlights its key features and strategies that the organization should use to ensure the proper implementation of PAM."
-metatitle: "What is Privileged Access Management (PAM)? | LoginRadius"
+metatitle: "What is Privileged Access Management (PAM)?"
 metadescription: " Privileged Access Management helps organizations protect privileged accounts and credentials.
 Read this blog to understand its features and how to use PAM."
 ---

 Privileged Access Management (PAM) includes cyber security strategies and technologies for applying control over the privileged access and permission for users, accounts, processes, and systems across an environment.